kosctelecom/horus/README.md

 This script defines:
 - a profile for a generic switch
 - a scalar measure for device info (name, uptime, etc.)
-- 3 indexed measures for each interface status, inbound and outbound counters
+- an indexed measure for each interface status, inbound and outbound counters
 - the corresponding snmp metrics and relations